quansun98/MagicalRsq/README.md

 You will get integrated data for chr22 written in the file `chr22_integrated.txt.gz`.

-### Calculate deepRsq values

-After getting the integrated data, you can calculate deepRsq values for each variant in the integrated data file.

-		chr22_deepRsq  = calc_deepRsq(file = "chr22_integrated.txt.gz", model = "model/BioMe_EUR_uncommoon_200k",
-			FeatureCols = 5:85, keptCols = 1:6, outfile = "chr22_deepRsq.txt.gz")

-You will get variant-level deepRsq values, together with the original Rsq and estimated MAF written in the file `chr22_deepRsq.txt.gz`

 ### Train deepRsq models yourself

 You can also train deepRsq models yourself, if you have the true R2 (true imputation quality) for all/subset of variants.
 The procedure will be demonstrated with the example data `BioMe_EUR_Rsq_trueR2_chr22_50k.txt.gz` in the `data/` folder.